-This is considered an important criterion because the LIBOR Output Statement and the associated "Waterfall" Methodology is designed to use transactional input data where and to the greatest extent possible.
+This is considered an important criterion because the LIBOR Output Statement and the associated "Waterfall" Methodology are designed to use transactional input data where and to the greatest extent possible.

-Submissions at Level 1 of the Waterfall are the Volume Weighted Average Price ('VWAP') of eligible borrowing transactions.
+Submissions at Level 1 of the Waterfall are the Volume Weighted Average Price (VWAP) of eligible borrowing transactions.
 Level 2 submissions are derived from eligible historical transactions adjusted for market movements and linear interpolation.
-Submissions must be

-Level 1 if the bank has sufficient eligible transactions.
-If a bank cannot submit at Level 1, it must seek to make a Level 2 submission which allows for the wider use of historical transactions and linear interpolation.
-Where a bank has insufficient eligible transactional data for a Level 1 or Level 2 submission, market-based Expert Judgement is used to make a Level 3 submission, driven by the Contributor Bank's own internally approved procedures that have been agreed by IBA.
+Submissions must be Level 1 if the USD LIBOR Contributor Bank has sufficient eligible transactions.
+If a USD LIBOR Contributor Bank cannot submit at Level 1, it must seek to make a Level 2 submission which allows for the wider use of historical transactions and linear interpolation.
+Where a USD LIBOR Contributor Bank has insufficient eligible transactional data for a Level 1 or Level 2 submission, market-based Expert Judgement is used to make a Level 3 submission, driven by the USD LIBOR Contributor Bank's own internally approved procedures that have been agreed by IBA.

 There remains a perceived inherent risk in the exercise of Expert Judgement because it is generally less verifiable than transaction data.
-As well as transactions in wholesale unsecured funding markets (CPs, CDs and deposits), Contributor Banks may use transactions in other markets as proxies at Level 3, such as the following: interest rate futures; interest rate swaps; floating rate notes; forward rate agreements; FX forwards; FX implied rates; and repo.
+As well as transactions in wholesale unsecured funding markets (CPs, CDs and deposits), USD LIBOR Contributor Banks may use transactions in other markets as proxies at Level 3, such as the following: interest rate futures; interest rate swaps; floating rate notes; forward rate agreements; FX forwards; FX implied rates; and repos.